 Different organisations would face different diversity issues and they all need to be addressed accordingly.
 There is no one-size-fits-all approach when it comes to diversity.
 And raising awareness can come in various forms – understanding unconscious bias could be one of them.
 It is also careful not to end up marginalising men, by only focusing on women.

 Gender diversity is an ongoing journey.
 Huxley will be holding its next roundtable session for Women in Tech on 13 June 2018 to further discuss the above.
 This session will include a case-study from an American International Bank, covering the success and challenges of their diversity initiatives and how they measure true success of its initiatives.
 We would also be discussing the possibility of certain initiatives which could widen, rather than narrow the gender gap and how exactly should we be handling it.

-If you’re interested in attending the event, please get in touch with Shreeya Bhan at [email protected] or Divya Balan at [email protected].
-We will be sharing the insights from the session on our LinkedIn page and website.
-Do follow us for more updates.
+If you’re interested in attending the event, please get in touch with us through the form below.
+We will be sharing the insights from the session on our LinkedIn page.